ZupIT/beagle-docs/content/en/home/API/Components/UI/Tabview.md

 ## What is Tab**Item?**

-TabView components items that have this structure:
+TabView is a component item that has this structure:

 | **Attribute** | **Type** | Required | **Definition** |
 | :--- | :--- | :--- | :--- |